vinser/flibgolite-docs/site/content/en/docs/guide.md

 Set bookreader opds-catalog url to `http://<PC_name or PC_IP_address>:8085/opds` to choose and download books on your device to read.
 See bookreader manual/help.

-{{< alert type="info" >}}
+> [!NOTE]
-While searching book in bookreader use native keyboard layout for chosen language to fill search pattern.
+> While searching book in bookreader use native keyboard layout for chosen language to fill search pattern.
 For example, don't use Latin English "i" instead of Cyrillic Ukrainian "i", because it's not the same Unicode symbol.
-{{< /alert >}}